Negative stigma is concern for people with hearing loss

 Another possibility is that some of the stigma against hearing aids could come from the marketing strategy of stressing the invisibility of modern hearing devices.
-While that is certainly appealing on the surface, it might in actuality add to the stigma by subtly sending the message that hearing aids are something shameful that should be invisible.
+While that is certainly an appealing message on the surface, it might actually contribute to the stigma by subtly sending the message that hearing loss is something to be ashamed of and that hearing aids should be invisible.

 The bottom line is that while the source of the stigma may differ, the stigma itself is overwhelmingly responsible for the decision to delay treatment.
 So what is the solution?
 Educating the general public, as well as those with hearing loss, on the challenges faced and the tremendous benefits of hearing loss treatment may turn the tide of negative thinking and facilitate empathy.

-Want to appear younger?
+Want to stay youthful and full of vitality?
 Fight the stigma, and wear hearing aids.
-After all, nothing ages a person more than continually saying, “What?” and asking people to repeat themselves.
-Also, wearing hearing aids means you can stay socially active, and continue to be active in your career.
-Make sure to get your hearing tested to establish a baseline, then yearly after that so your hearing care professional can monitor you for any changes.
+After all, nothing ages a person more than continually asking people to repeat themselves, answering questions inappropriately and being disconnected from the world around you.
+Also, wearing hearing aids means you can stay socially active, mentally sharp and continue to be active in your career.

 If you have hearing loss and aren't sure where to start with treatment, find a hearing care professional near you.
 Get your hearing tested to establish a baseline and then annually.
 If and when you need hearing aids, your provider will guide you every step of the way.